Best Practices

 Resizable Text

-Text should be resizable so that users can enlarge or shrink it to suit their needs.
-In most cases this means that text should not be contained in graphics, which are not resizable by the user.
-Furthermore graphics that contain text must be recreated in the alt tag or long description element of the graphic.
+Text should be resizable so users can enlarge or shrink it to suit their needs.
+In most cases, this means that text should not be contained in graphics, which are not resizable by the user.
+Furthermore, graphics that contain text must be recreated in the alt tag or long description element of the graphic.